 This is a technique to stop your negative thoughts and to switch to more positive ones.
 When experiencing negative thoughts visualise a road stop sign or a red traffic light as a cue to stop them and then think more positively.
 This is a powerful tool, so use it!
 Try it with your running, then carry it through to more everyday tasks.
-For example, if you regularly think: “My last race was terrible,” stop the thought and replace it with something positive such as: “I ran a PB in training last week.”
+For example, if you think: “My last tempo run was terrible,” stop the thought and replace it with something positive such as: “I had more energy than normal after my long run on Sunday.”

 9. Try yoga and meditation - 5 minutes a day

 Yoga isn’t just about improving your flexibility.
 Yogic postures work on your internal organs, glands and nerves.
 Due to the release of physical and mental tension they set free vast resources of energy.
 “Pranayama or breathing exercises revitalise the body and help to control the mind, which in turn can make you feel calm and refreshed,” says the British Wheel of Yoga.
 “You may also experience some welcome side effects: reduced stress, increased strength and improved sleep.”

 Just five minutes of meditation can also help you feel in control of feelings of anxiety or stress, and achieve peaceful reflection.
 Try an app such as Insight Timer (free) Calm or Headspace; many offer quick morning, midday and evening meditations that last less than 15 minutes.
 Or simply do one sun salutation every other morning - this will take no more than 5 minutes.

 Yoga releases physical and mental tension and subsequently sets free vast resources of energy.

 10. Set realistic goals - And write them down